 CANARIE works with stakeholder groups to identify demand for network services and collaborates with national and global partners to deliver them.
-Currently, CANARIE is the national operator of the Canadian Access Federation (CAF), which enables Canadian students, staff and faculty to access protected online content using their existing institutional credentials (i.e. The first week back at school in September 2017 saw nearly 1,100,000 inter-institutional logins to eduroam in a single day, a 83% increase from the previous year home username and password) through its Federated Identity Management (FIM) service.
+Currently, CANARIE is the national operator of the Canadian Access Federation (CAF), which enables Canadian students, staff and faculty to access protected online content using their existing institutional credentials (i.e. home username and password) through its Federated Identity Management (FIM) service.
 Institutions participating in CAF also benefit from the eduroam service, which provides students, staff and faculty with secure access to the Wi-Fi network on the campus they are visiting, by using their home institution's credentials.